Savings dependent on receiving a government grant’

 Types of cavity wall insulation

-The four core insulation materials that are used in the UK are.
+The three core insulation materials that are used in the UK are.

 Note – costs per sq. metre shown below do not include costs of the installer.